-Once cameras have been mounted and added in the Management Client, adjust each camera's settings so that they match the requirements for LPR.
-You adjust camera settings on the properties tabs for each camera device.
+When you've mounted the cameras and added them in the Management Client, adjust each camera's settings so that they match the requirements for LPR.
+You can adjust camera settings on the properties tabs for each camera device.

 For the relevant cameras, Milestone recommends to: